scheidelg/deskbackup/pages/blog.md

 See [Blogging Notes](#Blogging_Notes) for information on how the blog and blog entries are structured.

-## 04/24 - Shallow Copy vs. Deep Copy, and cloneObject
+## 04/24 - Shallow Copy vs. Deep Copy, and copyObject

 While writing Javascript functions to validate and manipulate application configurations, where those configurations are represented in memory as Javascript objects, I needed to perform a deep copy of Javascript objects.